isomerpages/jointpoly-ace/_programmes/T&L Mentor Move In Programme (TLMP).md

 #### When is the programme conducted?

-TLMP is a 160-hour programme that takes place over a period of 12 months.
-The inaugural intake took place from October 2022 till October 2023.
-The second run of TLMP will commence in April 2024 till April 2025.
+The programme started in October 2022 and April 2024 which is 13 months and 160 hours for Intake 1 and 2.

+Moving for Intake 3, it will be streamlined to be 9 months and 120 hours WEF for September 2025.

 ![](/images/tlmp%20nm2.jpg)